-Movie Dialog Listening Activity Guidelines:
+Movie Dialog ESL Activity Guidelines:

 At the beginning of class, have a brief discussion about movies, characters and some famous lines from popular films.
-A good warm up would be to show a number of quotes from movies and have students guess what movie each line is from.
+A good warm-up would be to show a number of quotes from movies and have students guess what movie each line is from.

-Put the students in small groups and hand out the slips of dialog to each group.
+Put the students in small groups.
+Hand out the slips of dialog to each group.
 They can work in teams to arrange the slips or individually if you think it is more appropriate for the class size.

 Play the beginning of the first scene and model the task to the class by arranging the first few lines of dialog in order.
 Elicit the correct answers from the students.

-After playing the scene again, lead feedback and elicit the correct order of the dialog slips.
+Remember to lead feedback and elicit the correct order of the dialog slips.